AndreTomter/LTI-Example-XML/README.md

 ## Install

-To install you must have a course in your LMS as well as the ability to make course-level installs
+To install you must have a course in your LMS that you can play with as well as the ability to make course-level installs

 * Go to your course settings
 * Install the app.
 For example, in Canvas go to Apps then View App Configuration then Add App